xen-project/xen/docs/misc/xen-command-line.markdown

 ### gnttab\_max\_frames
 > `= <integer>`

+> Default: `32`

-Specify the maximum number of frames per grant table operation.
+Specify the maximum number of frames which any domain may use as part of its grant table.

 ### gnttab\_max\_maptrack\_frames
 > `= <integer>`

+> Default: `8 * gnttab_max_frames`

-Specify the maximum number of maptrack frames domain.
+Specify the maximum number of frames to use as part of a domains maptrack array.
-The default value is 8 times **gnttab\_max\_frames**.

 ### gnttab\_max\_nr\_frames
 > `= <integer>`